-The English Language Center (ELC) has been established within BUC since 2018.
-It also works in close cooperation with the various departments and colleges of the University to encourage students to develop their English language skills.
-These skills support their academic and professional life.
-The Center offers several English courses for general, academic, and special purposes in addition to a range of elective courses.
-These courses meet the needs of university students in different disciplines and colleges, as well as other courses and training courses that serve faculty and community members.
+The English Language Center (ELC) was established at BUC in 2018.
+The ELC works in collaboration and cooperation with various departments and colleges of the University to encourage students to develop their English language skills in support of their academic and professional lives.
+The ELC offers several English courses for general, academic, and special purposes, along with a range of elective courses.
+These courses meet the needs of university students in all disciplines and colleges, as well as other training courses that serve the students, faculty, and overall community members.

 Saturdays-Thursdays 8:30 am-5:00 pm

 To push beyond the boundaries of limitations and exceed in providing a high-quality English language learning program to students enrolled in all faculties and programs at BUC.